eiyaxz/kyu-bot/README.md

 5. that's it! now you have a bot in your WhatsApp account.

 ## do you plan on updating it? 🧐
-if i ever need to, yeah. maybe i will add video + gif support, which shouldn't be hard at all.
+~~if i ever need to, yeah. maybe i will add video and gif support, which shouldn't be hard at all.~~ added! _(although i must say it was NOT easy...)_

 ## may i contribute? 🤓
 sure! just fork the project and open a PR and i will analyze it myself. i appreciate the help!